 The 17-Year Cicada (Magicicada septendecim) or Brood X

-Sleeping one to two feet below the surface of the soil is a strange bug-eyed creature’s nymphs.
+Sleeping one to two feet below the surface of the soil is a strange bug-eyed creature’s nymphs or young.
 They greedily suck on the xylem fluid of deciduous trees, gathering nourishment to emerge once every 17 years to mate, lay eggs, and generally make a nuisance of themselves.

 But are these strange creatures a threat?
 Do cicadas hurt gardens?
 Do they eat vegetable plants?
 Should you even bother planting a garden this year if these creepy looking bugs are expected?